Patagonia Region Improved Grazing

 In addition, the rotational grazing employed through this initiative will improve the productivity and profitability of livestock operations, nutrient density, biodiversity of plants and animals, soil health including a soil’s resilience to extreme weather such as drought or floods, and water quality within the watershed.

 Read more about the impact of this regenerative grazing project on Patagonian farmers in this article from Bichos de campo.

 To hear our conversation with hosts of Sustainability Defined in this podcast on soil carbon and regenerative agriculture, you can listen here.

 To join us as a partner on the Regenerative Wool project or on a custom project that aligns your

-business and supply chain, contact Kevin Hackett at Native Energy.
+business and supply chain, contact Kevin Hackett at Native, a Public Benefit Corporation.